google/chicago-brick/README.md

 ```
 You should be able to see the same thing with four browser windows instead.

-You can play with different modules by substituting the `stars` argument
+You can play with different modules by substituting the `gears` argument
 with other names in `chicago-brick/config/demo-playlist.json`.

 ## Modules